Burt Ward: Personal life

 Ward's first wife was Bonney Lindsey, daughter of conductor Mort Lindsey.
 Ward and Lindsey married on July 19, 1965, and divorced in 1967.
 They had one daughter in 1966.
 From 1967 to 1969, he was married to actress Kathy Kersh, whom he met when she appeared as a guest villainess on the Batman television series.
 He was married to model Mariana Torchia from 1985 to 1989.
 Since 1990, Ward has been married to Tracy Posner.
 Their daughter was born on February 16, 1991.

-Martial arts

-From an early age Ward practiced in martial arts, he trained under All Korean champion Young Ik Suh and later earned his black belt in karate.
-This training would benefit him later on the set of “Batman,” where he performed many of his own stunts due to his combat skills.
-Ward was also good friends with Bruce Lee and the two would spar each other regularly.
-He was later inducted into International Karate and Kickboxing Hall of Fame in 2015.
+From an early age Ward practiced in martial arts.
+He trained under All Korean champion Young Ik Suh and later earned his black belt in karate.
+This training later benefited him on the set of Batman, where he performed many of his own stunts due to his combat skills.
+Ward was also a friend of Bruce Lee and the two would spar each other regularly.
+Ward was later inducted into International Karate and Kickboxing Hall of Fame in 2015.